Lady Cardinals take hard hit in 77-47 loss to Pikeville

-The South Laurel Lady Cardinals had a tough outing on Friday night, when they traveled to Pikeville to take on the Lady Panthers.
-South Laurel fell 77-47, in one of their worst performances of the year.
+PIKEVILLE — The South Laurel Lady Cardinals had a tough outing on Friday night when they traveled to Pikeville to take on the Lady Panthers.
+South Laurel fell, 77-47, in one of their worst performances of the year.

 Coach Chris Souder said he is concerned with his team’s poor performance this close to the postseason.